dkharazi/site/src/notes/ml/causal_inference/measure.md

     - $ATE$: Average treatment effect
     - $ATT$: Average treatment effect for the treatment group
     - $ATU$: Average treatment effect for the control group
+- The parameter $ATE$ is dependent on $ATT$ and $ATU$
+- If $ATE$ is positive and large, then the treatment has a large, positive effect on average (compared to the control group)
+- If $ATE$ is negative and large, then the treatment has a large, negative effect on average (compared to the control group)
+- If $ATE$ is small or $0$, then the treatment doesn't really have any effect on average (compared to the control group)

 ### Defining Average Treatment Effects
 - The formula for $ATE$ is defined as the following: